City announces death of Noblesville police officer

 “I grew up in Noblesville as a kid and a cop.
 I mourn with that department and I feel as they feel this morning, please join me in supporting Noblesville PD, and all of its officers as the coming days and weeks will be difficult,” said Tony Craig, police chief with the Sheridan Police Dept.

+The Westfield Police Dept., also offered its condolences regarding Adkins’ death in a Facebook post.

+“We mourn with the City of Noblesville, Ind. and our brothers and sisters of the Noblesville Police Department.
+Our thoughts are with you.
+Know that we are with you,” the post said.

-The Frankton Police Dept., which is located in Madison County, also shared the city of Noblesville’s post announcing Adkins’ death and also offered its condolences.
+The Frankton Police Dept., which is located in Madison County, also shared the city of Noblesville’s post announcing Adkins’ death.

 “Our Thoughts and Prayers to our Brothers and Sisters of Hamilton county,” the post said.